-The absorption rate of mushrooms and alcohol makes it harmful for anyone to mix the two together.
-Alcohol is quickly absorbed into the bloodstream since it’s ingested in liquid rather than solid form; a shot of liquor can be felt only a few minutes and consumption.
-By comparison, shrooms take much longer to kick in, and may not be felt three or four hours after eating.
-As such, a person who drinks while eating mushrooms may find themselves feeling one drug much, much earlier than another, and try to compensate by increasing drinking or eating.
+The absorption rates of mushrooms and alcohol make it harmful for anyone to mix the two together.
+Alcohol is quickly absorbed into the bloodstream since it’s ingested in liquid rather than solid form; a shot of liquor can be felt only a few minutes after consumption.
+By comparison, shrooms take much longer to kick in, and may not be felt until three or four hours after eating.
+As such, a person who drinks while eating mushrooms may find themselves feeling one drug much, much earlier than the other, and try to compensate by increasing drinking or eating.
 This leads to harmful amounts of either drug.
 Drinking during the mushroom trip can decrease the ability to make good decisions, meaning that whatever impulses you have on a trip may not necessarily be controlled if you have alcohol in your system.
 Finally, drinking dulls many of the senses — which is why some people drink in cold weather to attempt to numb the chill — and the experience of the shroom trip will be less intense than it would be without alcohol.

 Legality and Illegality

 Though shrooms are illegal in every state, the spores used to grow the mushrooms are not.
 That’s because the spores have no psychedelic compound themselves: they have to grow to larger sizes before they have any effect on people.
 As such, most shroom dealers will order the spores and sell the mushrooms, often without any concern for the quality of the shrooms or for the welfare of users.
 Those who are caught with mushrooms, however, usually face felony charges, especially if they are found with enough shrooms to build a case for trafficking.
 As such, it’s not wise to either buy or sell these mushrooms, since they carry severe legal concerns as well as health problems.